primary

 Can I change a breast implant without surgery?

-Can I switch out a different type of breast implant than I had previous?
+Can I switch to a different type of breast implant than I had previously?

 Can I have a smaller or larger implant size during my breast revision?